 Future generations must be able to live from the resources of our earth.

-Emerging economies in developing and emerging countries can be made more sustainable early in their growth.
-The first funds such as “Equity for Africa” have been established to support leasing as a business model.
+Emerging economies in developing countries will follow different paths sustainable development in their growth.
+First funds such as “Equity for Africa” have been established to support leasing as a business model facilitating a circular economy.
 The German waste management industry takes a first step with the founding of the CE4Africa association.
-International development cooperation is slowly beginning to understand the potential for value creation, employment, prospects and fast, sustainable economic growth.
-The Kreditanstalt für Wiederaufbau (KfW), for example, points to potential.
+International development cooperation is slowly beginning to understand the potential for value creation, employment and fast, sustainable economic growth.
+The Kreditanstalt für Wiederaufbau (KfW), for example, points to the potential of innovative approaches.